Coaching SuperVision

 How long is a coaching supervision session?

 Coaching supervision sessions are typically one hour long.
-Some supervisors however offer 45, 60 or 90 minute supervision sessions.

 Will coaching supervision help me grow my coaching business?